 The only store in that category I go in sometimes is American Eagle.
 If you look past the logo tees and hoodies, you can find some nice basics for cheap if they’re on sale (frequently are).

 But Uggs, don’t get me started… I think they’re ugly, even if they are basic.
 I’ve hated them ever since the first time I saw them.
 But what annoys me is when people go around saying they love animals, yet they wear the skin and fur of sheep on their feet.
 What?
 It’s not because they’re mainstream, it’s because they’re hideous.

 Sorry, I was ranting.
-I apologize!posted about 6 years ago
+I apologize!posted over 6 years ago

 Agreed with geekbonchic.
-I don’t believe in paying for a moose/seagull stitched to the bottom of a top/jeans.posted about 6 years ago
+I don’t believe in paying for a moose/seagull stitched to the bottom of a top/jeans.posted over 6 years ago

 Hailing from the hometown of both Abercrombie and Hollister, I say they both do their jobs of being both decidedly midwestern and blase in style and design.
 Some people LIKE to look boring and that’s fine.
 My real problem comes w/ the fact that the stuff falls apart.
 I have bought basics from thrift stores before only for a tshirt w/ the tags on it to fall apart in the first wash.
 If I’m going to spend $80 on a tshirt, it had better hold up.

 At least Abercrombie is basically sticking to its roots and doing what it’s been doing for 100 years – simple, preppy clothing.
 Yes there’s some trendiness mixed in but if you want an intarsia knit wool sweater – that is STILL the place to go in the fall.